stefano-aldini/brain_skull_stripping/README.md

 10. The generated PDF could be improved in formatting and presented data.
 11. Pass atlas and mask data folder as an argument from the command line.
 12. Add all resulting files in a zipped folder.
-13. Add metrics for each step.
+13. Add quality metrics for each step.